kaiosilveira/nodejs-circuit-breaker/README.md

 The `open`, `halfOpen` and `close` methods allow for changing the circuit breaker state, and the `registerFailure` method implements the logic to compute a new failure, in whatever way the client code likes.

-In our particular case, an `ExpressCircuitBreaker` was implemented.
+In our particular case, an [ExpressCircuitBreaker](./src/circuit-breaker/express/index.ts) was implemented.
 This implementation contains a `monitor(req: Request, res: Response, next: Function)` method, which has the signature of an express middleware and is meant to be added into an express middleware chain.
 This method is one of the key parts of this implementation, it fails fast in case the circuit is `OPEN`, and adds a listener into the `response.finish` event to monitor each outgoing response and check its status.

+`ExpressCircuitBreaker` also relies heavily on the [State Pattern](https://github.com/kaiosilveira/design-patterns/tree/main/state) to react to events when in different states without resorting to a many `switch` statements.

 ### Closed circuit, requests flowing though